rootsandberries/CMU_Workshops/openrefine/index.md

-# Cleaning Messy Data with OpenRefine
+# Cleaning Untidy Data with OpenRefine

 Tired of spending hours and hours cleaning messy data in Excel spreadsheets?
 Come learn [OpenRefine](http://openrefine.org/), an easy-to-use, open source tool for data cleaning.
 OpenRefine (formerly Google Refine) helps you prepare your data for analysis.